plarsson/com.globalcache/README.md

-# Global cache
+# Global cache for Homey

-Adds support for globalcache iTachIP2IR
+Adds support for globalcache iTach devices